-Several competitive awards are available to graduate students in the Department of Biology:
+Several competitive awards are available to all graduate students in the Department of Biology:

 Conference Travel Grants

 These grants provide support for graduate students to attend professional scientific meetings to present their research.
 Two sets of conference travel grants will be awarded per academic year.
-Applications for the 2019/2020 academic year are due October 15th (covering conferences from August 1st through July 31st) and March 6th (covering conferences from January 1st through December 31st).
+Applications for the 2021/2022 academic year are due October 8th (covering conferences from August 1, 2021 through July 31, 2022) and March 6th (covering conferences from January 1, 2022 through December 31, 2022).
 Biology graduate students and students from interdisciplinary programs whose advisor is on the Biology faculty are eligible.
 Awards are targeted towards students who have a dataset to present through either oral or poster presentation.
 One condition of the award is that you have had a committee meeting within the last year.
 This will be waived for 1st and 2nd year students.
 To apply, students complete the online form; their faculty advisor(s) will receive an email requesting comments.
 Students will not receive more than one travel grant per academic year.
 Any questions should be directed to the Graduate Committee (firstname.lastname@example.org for 2021/2022).

 This award is given to a recent PhD student for the outstanding doctoral dissertation completed in the Department of Biology.
 Frank A. Belamarich joined the BU Biology Department in 1963 as an assistant professor where he quickly gained international recognition for his research in the field of comparative hemostasis, the process of blood clotting.
 Throughout his tenure at BU he was a popular teacher of a core course in cell biology which he developed.
 Belamarich maintained research laboratories in Boston as well as at the Marine Biological Laboratory at Woods Hole in Falmouth, MA as part of the BU Marine Program.